PSL(2,C), the exponential and some new free groups: Formal Theory in

 By inspecting the rules in $\Rel$, one sees that if $g^\prime \rightarrow g$ then $g < g^\prime$.
 Moreover, a path $g \in \PNF$ is not reducible if and only if the following holds \begin{itemize} \item $m(g) = 0$, \item $l_h(g) = (0,\ldots,0)$ and, \item $g$ contains no subpath of the form $\te \tl$ or $\tl\te$. \end{itemize} According to Definition~\ref{def-nf}, this corresponds precisely to say that $g \in \NF$.
 Thus, we have proved that $(\PNF,\rightarrow)$ is terminating and that its set of normal forms is $\NF$.

-In order to prove the confluence of the reduction system, we use Bendix-Knuth criteria (\cite{MR1161694}, Lemma 6.2.4).
-Thus it suffices to consider the reduction of all paths obtained by all possible overlaps the left hand side of the above reduction rules and show that they are joinable.
+In order to prove the confluence of the reduction system, we use Bendix-Knuth criteria as stated in \cite{MR1161694}, Lemma 6.2.4.
+Thus it suffices to consider all shortest paths for which at least two of the above reduction rules can be applied (i.e. they overlap) and show that the paths obtained after applying these reductions are then joinable.
 For instance, one sees that

 The computation for the other possible overlaps is straightforward but quite tedious.
 We omit this computation. \end{proof} We are now ready to prove Theorem \ref{theorem-normalforminquotient}: \begin{proof}[Proof of Theorem \ref{theorem-normalforminquotient}] We need to prove that each coset of $\Free/\NGr(Rel)$ contains exactly one element of $\NF$.
 By the fact that $(\PNF,\rightarrow)$ is terminating, we know that each coset of $\Free/\NGr(Rel)$ contains at least one element of $\NF$.